Tachyon01/RGB-led-using-Adafruit-server/README.md

 You will require an account of adafruit.io to use this project.
 Make a feed named 'Light' and on dashboard create a colour picker to update the colour of this feed which we will in turn use to change colour of our LED.

+We will read hex value of colour from feed (in string format) and convert it to int before writing.
+It can be convertedd into hex as well for each colour.

 This can be furthur extended to make mood lights whose colour can be controlled remotely.